2027 Rugby World Cup: Venues

-Host cities
+Stadia

-Seven venues in seven cities are proposed venues for the tournament.
-The opening match, as well as the opening ceremony, will be at Perth Stadium, while the final (including both semi-finals and the bronze final) will be played at Stadium Australia in Sydney.
+Eight venues in seven cities have been chosen for the tournament.
+The opening match, as well as the opening ceremony, will be at Perth Stadium, while the final (as well as both semi-finals and the bronze final) will be played at Stadium Australia in Sydney.

-In early January 2025, it was reported that no matches would take place in the state of Victoria, after the Victorian state government pulled its bid in protest of Rugby Australia's revocation of Melbourne Rebels' participation in Super Rugby Pacific.
-The full list of host cities was confirmed later in January when it was confirmed that the state of Victoria would host games in Melbourne in a yet to be determined venue.
+In early January 2025, it was reported that no matches would take place in the state of Victoria after the Victoria State Government pulled its bid in protest of Rugby Australia's (RA) revocation of Melbourne Rebels' participation in Super Rugby Pacific.
+The full list of host cities was revealed later in the month and confirmed that the state of Victoria would host games in Melbourne, with the venue yet to be decided.
+In January 2026, Docklands Stadium was confirmed to be the Melbourne venue.
+World Rugby reportedly struck a deal to host the tournament matches at the venue instead of the Melbourne Cricket Ground (MCG) after the latter's availability could not be guaranteed in October 2027 due to an exclusive clause in a deal between the Victorian government and the National Football League (NFL).